TojhaDeveloper/StockApplication/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+If you dont have json-server, Please install it globally using
+### `npm install -g json-server`
+Please run below commands to start the server
 ### `cd src/data` and run `json-server --watch --port 3005 db.json`

-Spins up the json-server and port 3005 (make sure no process is running at port 3005)
+Above command Spins up the json-server at port 3005 (make sure no process is running at port 3005)